Hearing loss affects one in six people in the UK. This is no joke: 11 million people hear little or nothing or almost nothing.

 Now that the theater offers these glasses, the shows accessible to the deaf have increased by 80%.
 The system is still not perfect, sure (pending that LIBS technology become mass) but the result is really flattering.

 With Smart Captions, deaf and hard of hearing clients enjoy greater flexibility in the performances they can attend.
-They simply have to choose the date and time of a show they would like to see, reserve a set of glasses, and then sit anywhere in the theater without worrying about being close enough to hear.
+They simply have to choose the date and time of a show they would like to see, book a set of glasses and then sit anywhere in the theater without worrying about being close enough to hear.

 When in Italy?

 "The freedom of choice in terms of support, services and access is precious"Said Liam O'Dell, patron of the National Theater.
 "Hearing impaired people can follow from any order of place, and enjoy a show like anyone else."

 It would be nice to find them around us too, right?
 12% of Italians are deaf or suffer from hearing loss.